Antique Bookcase I Antique Bookcase I

 We thank you!
 In other words, please shop at LBC Gift Galerie!

-"Through his collection of outstanding recipes, evocative vignettes, splendid photographs, and a wealth of historical information and anecdotes, Rick Rodgers brings to life the glories of the Austro-Hungarian Kaffeehaus and it rich culture.
+"Through his collection of outstanding recipes, evocative vignettes, splendid photographs, and a wealth of historical information and anecdotes, Rick

-At last, the legendary pastries of Vienna, Budapest and Prague are given the attention they deserve."
+it rich culture.
+At last, the legendary pastries of Vienna, Budapest and

 ~ Dorie Greenspan, author of Baking with Julia

-Kaffeehaus: Exquisite Desserts from the
+Exquisite Desserts from the Classic

-sic Cafes of Vienna, Budapest, and Prague
+Cafes of Vienna, Budapest, and Prague

 by Rick Rodgers, 2002, Clarkson Potter

 As you can see, Mr. Rodgers's recipes are teaching recipes, and therefore lengthy.
 Our space is limited, so it becomes even more difficult than usual to decide upon a representative recipe.
 Then again, how could I possibly resist the world-renowned, legendary Sachertorte?
-As Mr. Rodgers reminds us in “The Story Behind Sachertorte”, “Sachertorte is the culinary symbol of Vienna, as recognizable as
+As Mr. Rodgers reminds us in “The Story Behind Sachertorte”, “Sachertorte is the culinary symbol of Vienna, as recognizable

-‘The Blue Danube’.”
+as ‘The Blue Danube’.”

 Sachertorte